BennyWangsihao/dms1_blog/posts/first-blog-post.md

 homework 1

 I made this video by hiring someone to shoot some video of me in-house, I filmed in my apartment and I edited in some of the hobbies I like to play such as painting and using some camera equipment.
 I had my friend control the lighting changes and then shot a lot of video clips that I could link together and tried to play some scary music to complete my draft.
-This is my draft.
 This is my draft: https://youtu.be/jItdJcLzYX8